_edited.jpg)

 (most recent first)

-Lara was a MSc student in the lab, aiming to investigate how the risk of emergence of infectious zoonotic diseases respond to multiple biodiversity variables.
+Sofia was a MSc student in the lab, aiming to investigate how generetion length of amphiobians affect their climatic risk.

 ALESSANDRA BISSATTINI